rackspace/runway/README.md

 * Regions:
     * AWS regions
 * Environments:
-    * A Serverless stage, a Terraform workspace, etc.
+    * A Serverless stage, a Terraform workspace, a Kustomize overlay, etc.
     * Environments are determined automatically from:
         1. Git branches.
 We recommend promoting changes through clear environment branches (prefixed with `ENV-`).
 For example, when running a deployment in the `ENV-dev` branch `dev` will be the environment.
 The `master` branch can also be used as a special 'shared' environment called `common` (e.g. for modules not normally promoted through other environments).
         2. The parent folder name of each module.
 For teams with a preference or technical requirement to not use git branches, each environment can be represented on disk as a folder.
 Instead of promoting changes via git merges, changes can be promoted by copying the files between the environment folders.
 See the `ignore_git_branch` runway.yml config option.